owengage/minecloud/README.md

 I actually can't see what other ones I would want.
 If I tag the elastic IP and instance with these names then that should be all the information I need.

-## Codify template

-The EC2 launch template is just stored on my AWS account.
-Being able to create it from this project would be useful.
-Or maybe not use the templates at all if it's going to be programatic anyway.

-## EBS?

-Is EBS a better way to store servers?
-Will it introduce more latency?

 ## Wrap server